How To Properly Try, Test & Smell Fragrances & Colognes Before Buying Them

 When confronted by the plethora of fragrances available, it can be overwhelming to choose one that’s right for you.
-Shelves upon shelves of eaux de toilette and parfums of various perfumeries, families and price tags.
+There’s so much to choose from and it can be really challenging to find one that resonates with your personal identity.

 Using a blotter ensures is quite clean as you don’t get any fragrances on you.
 Furthermore, they’re usually available to use freely at most perfume stores.